picklenchips/picklenchips/README.md

 I'm an undergraduate at Stanford University pursuing a B.S.
 Physics (Quantum Information) and an M.S. in Computer Science (ML / AI).

 My projects, listed from highest to least priority:
-1. a web application that runs quantum algorithm optimization on various electrical grid problems
+1. I am currently building a web application that runs quantum algorithm optimization on various electrical grid problems, at [QUANTUM-GRID-CLIMATE](https://github.com/picklenchips/QUANTUM-GRID-CLIMATE)
 1. a reinforcement learning algorithm to learn market-making in a high-frequencytrading environment! (check out [MARKET-MAKING-RL](https://github.com/picklenchips/MARKET-MAKING-RL))
 1. a graph neural network to track particles in CERN's ALICE experiment [halfcaf/ALICE-EATS-AN-APPLE](https://github.com/halfcaf12/ALICE-EATS-AN-APPLE/tree/main)
     - where I also made a ROOT file processor in C to translate from CERN's data while their VM was under repair